-Suspension: In-School and Out-of-School
+Suspension: Out-of-School

 The Division Head may suspend a student if the administrator reasonably believes that the action is necessary.
-Such suspension may include, but is not limited to, attendance at school or any school-related activity on or off campus or from attendance in a specific class or classes, or from riding a school bus.
+Such suspension may include, but is not limited to, attendance at school or any school-related activity on or off-campus or from attendance in a specific class or classes, or from riding a school bus.

 Students are responsible for all academic work missed during a suspension.
-For a student serving an in-school suspension, all academic work due on the day of the suspension remains due on that day.
 For a student serving an out-of-school suspension, all academic work is due on the first day the student is scheduled to return to school.
 The responsibility for completing missed academic work rests with the student.